 Throughout the year, STG officers take part in several events to raise money for charity, whether they are organised internally or externally.
 For those events we organise in the office, we choose a different charity for different events.

-We will again be supporting MacMillan Coffee Morning in September and will have another Festive Fundraising at Christmas (Charity to be decided).
+We will also organise another Festive Fundraising at Christmas (Charity to be decided).

 Check out this section regularly for what is coming up and ways you can donate to our chosen charities if you would like to!